Felonies, Misdemeanors, and a Reuben Sandwich

 With your newly acquired transportation, you quickly make your way to the local pub, where you order a Reuben sandwich.
 Felony theft not only stirs up a hunger, it also creates a craving for corned-beef and sauerkraut.

-You leave the forklift idling in the parking lot as you head into the pub, taking your thirty-pack with you, after all you can’t leave things lying around, there are thieves everywhere.
+You leave the forklift idling in the parking lot as you head into the pub, taking your thirty-pack with you, after all you can’t leave things lying around, there are thieves about.

 As you wait for your sandwich, you do your best to act casually.
 You make a concerted effort not to use the words fork or lift in any combination.
 You fail… multiple times.